-SUMMARY OF PUBLIC PROCESS DATE ΑстιοΝ October 7, 2024 Public comment period opened.
-This Annual MTW Plan Amendment was posted on the HACSB website and made available for review at all HACSB offices.
-October 7, 2024 A Notice of Public Hearing regarding this Annual MTW Plan, including the dates/times of public hearing(s) and the public comment period, was published in the following local newspapers: San Bernardino County Sun Black Voice El Chicano Inland Valley Daily Bulletin Precinct Reporter Daily Press The Press Enterprise October 15, 2024, and October 17, 2024 Public hearings held in-person.
-November 6, 2024 Public comment period closed.
-November 12, 2024 Presentation of this Annual MTW Plan to the HACSB Board of Commissioners for recommended approval.
+SUMMARY OF PUBLIC PROCESS DATE ACTION May 28, 2025 Public comment period opened.
+This Annual MTW Plan was posted on the HACSB website and made available for review at all HACSB offices.
+May 28, 2025 A Notice of Public Hearing regarding this Annual MTW Plan, including the dates/times of public hearing(s) and the public comment period, was published in the following local newspapers:

+San Bernardino County Sun Black Voice El Chicano Inland Valley Daily Bulletin Precinct Reporter Daily Press 7.
+The Press Enterprise June 10, 2025, and June 12, 2025 Public hearings held in-person.
+June 10, 2025 A preview of this Annual MTW Plan was presented to HACSB's Board of Commissioners through a Board Building presentation during the regular meeting.
+June 27, 2025 Public comment period closed.
+July 8, 2025 Presentation of this Annual MTW Plan to the HACSB Board of Commissioners for recommended approval.